Engine Power Reduced Chevy Malibu (Possible Causes & Fix)

 What is the Effect of an Engine Power Reduction?

-The accelerator pedal sensors are a part of the vehicle’s Electronic Unit (ECU) which is responsible for receiving, interpreting, and activating the relevant component based on the input from the sensors.
+The accelerator pedal sensors are a part of the vehicle’s Electronic Control Unit (ECU) which is responsible for receiving, interpreting, and activating the relevant component based on the input from the sensors.

 Though there are several advantages of this advancement in-vehicle technology, there are also drawbacks associated with the ECU.
 One of these issues is that there are usually some system malfunctions.